kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 you could also call `reader.readingString(True)`, and the program will throw an error at runtime -- `True` does not have a method called `toList()`.

-[^oop-type-system-notes]: In the research literature, there are languages that mix static and dynamic type systems but these are outside the scope of the book.

 +-------------------------------------+------------------------------------------+
 |             Static                  |              Dynamic                     |